paulinawebdev/wickedsales/README.md

 ## Introduction

-For this project, I built a single-page React application and a dynamic PHP API.
+For this project, I built a single-page React application and used PHP for the backend.

 ## Features